WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 For much better privacy, use rendezvous routing so that the sender does not gain knowledge of your receiving node.
 Also, ensure that the communication with the swap server is done over the Tor network.

-### Consolidate several change coins, but in a CoinJoin directly.
+### Consolidate several change coins, but in a CoinJoin directly

 If you consolidate many change coins in a regular non-CoinJoin transaction in the `Send` tab, then any outside observer can easily see that one user controls all these coins.
 But when consolidating in a CoinJoin directly, because there are hundreds of randomly ordered inputs in a Wasabi CoinJoin transaction, it is no longer easy to find out which coins belong to one single user.